Keyboard shortcuts

 Shadowing Built-in Operators

-A built-in operator can be shadowed (i.e. a new + can be defined).
-This will result in the built-in polymorphic operator becoming inaccessible, except through the intrinsics module.
+A built-in operator may be shadowed (e.g. a new + can be defined).
+The built-in polymorphic operator then becomes inaccessible except through the intrinsics module.